ispiropoulos/PRGRoundSlider/README.md

 ### Storyboard
 The UI component can be used via the `PRGRoundSlider` class.

-To create an instance of the class, drag a UIView from the Interface builder and set it's class to `PRGRoundSlider`.
+To create an instance of the class, drag a UIView from the Interface builder and set it's class to `PRGRoundSlider` for single thumb slider or `PRGRoundRangeSlider` for a range slider.

-`PRGRoundSlider` is `@IBDesinable` and customizable via `@IBInspectable` properties, this way almost everything can be done via the interface builder.
+`PRGRoundSlider` and `PRGRoundRangeSlider` are `@IBDesinable` and customizable via `@IBInspectable` properties, this way almost everything can be done via the interface builder.
 ![](/Example1.png)